Are you someone who suffers from sciatica?

 I always suggest changing between standing or sitting often.
 If you sit or stand long enough, you should always move the legs so that your muscles can be warm and the flow of blood improved.

-With sciatica it is difficult to put on the couch.
+With sciatica pain, it is difficult to put on the couch.
 If this isn’t possible then we should avoid it completely!
-If one sits down on their couches it may seem like alcohol and should be consumed with care.
+If one sits down on their couch it may seem like alcohol and should be consumed with care.

 What is the best seating position for sciatica?

 Keeping your head straight on a support platform at 90° angles with the back of your neck helps your spine and relieves the pressure on the nerves behind you.

 Is it better to sit on a hard or soft chair with sciatica?

 Sitting increases tension on the sciatic muscle when extending from the gluteus muscles down to the legs.
 Avoid reclining on an uncomfortable sofa for long periods.